ifx-tge/texas-roadhouse/README.md

 2. Then, run "make getlibs" or open the Library Manager and click Update to get the mtb_shared directory.
 3. Open any needed Configurators and click Save to get GeneratedSource files.
 4. And finally build the application to make sure everything works as intended.
+*note: when using command line tools you may only need to run "make getlibs" and then "make build" to confirm.

 #1.
 Background
-- the following folders have been removed: /libs, /images, /build, /GeneratedSource
+1. the following folders have been removed: /libs, /images, /build, /GeneratedSource
-- library versions have been locked
+2. library versions have been locked
-- tools version has been locked -> export CY_TOOLS_PATHS=/opt/Tools/ModusToolbox/tools_3.3/
+3. tools version has been locked -> export CY_TOOLS_PATHS=/opt/Tools/ModusToolbox/tools_3.3/
-- added TGE specific files to .gitignore; including /images (saves ~35MBytes)
+4. added TGE specific files to .gitignore; including /images (saves ~35MBytes)
-- minimal footprint uploaded to github
+5. minimal footprint uploaded to github